rileygramlich/connect-four-by-GPT/README.md

 ## Planned future enhancements:
 * Add animations for when making a move
+* Add winner display as an element instead of an alert
+* Track win history
+* Display current player's turn
 * Add sound effects
 * Add in move history table
 * Add computer player logic for single player option